20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 6.
 The Bouquinistes and the River Seine

-A few minutes walk from Notre Dame and Au Vieux Paris is the Seine River with the Bouquinistes, the iconic green bookseller units.
+A few minutes’ walk from Notre Dame and Au Vieux Paris is the Seine River with the Bouquinistes, the iconic green book seller units.

 Each box unfolds to reveal shelves crammed with books, magazines, posters, and postcards, many of which are rare or second-hand treasures.
-This open-air bookshop spans several kilometres, mainly along the Left and Right Banks of the Seine, from the Pont Marie to the Quai du Louvre on the Right Bank and from the Quai de la Tournelle to the Quai Voltaire on the Left Bank.
+This open-air bookshop spans several kilometers, mainly along the Left and Right Banks of the Seine, from the Pont Marie to the Quai du Louvre on the Right Bank and from the Quai de la Tournelle to the Quai Voltaire on the Left Bank.

 The sellers, often passionate about their collections, are happy to share anecdotes about the city’s history, culture, and literary traditions.
 For book lovers and history buffs like me, browsing through the different collections indulges my love affair with books and the arts.